Skip to content

 scalingStrategy:

-strategy: pendingAware # pending/stuck jobs should be duplicated on a different cluster
+strategy: pendingAware # pending/stuck jobs can be re-created on another cluster

 triggers: